tksarah/Minato/README.md

 Hours until sync completed: 20
 ```

-If the op-node is not running(or it has any problems), you will see a message like the one below.
+If the op-node-minato container is not running(or it has any problems), you will see a message like the one below.
 At this point, op-geth is running.

 ```